 When I close my eyes at night there is darkness.
 When my eyes open in the morning there is light.
 I pray that the world will experience a brightness of fortitude where all men, all women, and all animals can roam the earth in peace without fear or limitations.
 May the ones who govern the world find a way for us all to co-exist within the spheres that have separated us.
 Only patience and strength can help us find the answer.

-Yolanda Kinlock is a freelance writer; she enjoys writing about passion, pain, fear, humor, the reality of everyday life, and controversy.
-Yolanda Kinlock is the author of the book Poems of Reality: The Experiences of Life.
+Yolanda Kinlock is a writer and author; she enjoys writing about passion, pain, fear, humor, the reality of everyday life, and controversy.
+Yolanda Kinlock is the author of the books Poems of Reality: The Experiences of Life and Torn Lives.
 Her strong passion for writing developed when she was very young and continues to grow in her adult life.
-She is currently working on her second book of short stories and poetry.
+She is currently working on her third book.
 Yolanda Kinlock graduated from John Jay College of Criminal Justice where she earned a Bachelor of Arts degree in Criminology.
 In addition, she earned her Associate of Science degree in Business Administration from LaGuardia Community College.

 Be it at 9 in the night or 6 in the morning, she is required to quicken her pace, She lives with worry lines that crease her forehead, with fear that clouts her face, She isn’t allowed night outs, parties